Coincidence Algebra Bundle for Decay Quivers: An Algebraic Approach to Gamma-ray Spectroscopy: Coincidence Algebra Bundle

-\end{definition} When considering a decays vectors coincidence probabilities that are calculated in its fibre, we require sections that lift that decay vector into its fibre in a manner that copies the vector into the space of the fibre -- which is always allowed given $k\mathcal{D} \subset\mathcal{C}$.
-We then denote the \textit{lifting section} $l(d):k\mathcal{D}\rightarrow\mathcal{A}_d $ such that $ d\mapsto d$, and abbreviate to $\tilde{d} :=l(d)$.
-With the connection between levels and transitions now defined within the algebra, the probability vector of a given transition $\Gamma(d)$ and for two transitions in coincidence $\Gamma_C(d)$ can be given by
+With this is mind, further notation restricts to writing the coincidence vector only with the path vector defined in the product.
+With the connection between levels and transitions now defined within the algebra, the probability vector of a given transition $\Gamma_1(d)$ and for two transitions in coincidence $\Gamma_2(d)$ can be given by

 As with the path algebra, the order of multiplication is important and must be ordered in the hierarchy of the quiver, that is, the first term contains the branching ratios on the stationary paths which is connected to all paths below it via the scalar connection defined in the coincidence algebra.
-To get the coincidence probabilities when then further connect it to all paths below it -- this is extract by simply \textit{coincidence multiplying} onto the (lifted) transition vector again.
-What is different now from the path algebra formulation, as we will see shortly, is that we now have terms in the probability vector that correspond to coincidences of paths that are not directly connected; e.g., with this a term for the "summing in" of $x_{32}$ and $x_{10}$ is now given.
-Not only that, but for each transition, the level at which it decay from is now a separate basis vector as the transition is now tensored with the vertices.
-Let us now consider how detection maps work in the base space on the coincidence algebra bundle.
+To get the coincidence probabilities we then further connect it to all paths below it; this is done by simply \textit{coincidence multiplying} onto the (lifted) transition vector again.
+What is different now from the path algebra formulation is that we now have terms in the probability vector that correspond to coincidences of paths that are not directly connected; e.g., with this a term for the coincidence of $x_{32}$ and $x_{10}$ is now given.
+Not only that, but for each transition, the level at which it decayed from is now a separate basis vector as the transition is now tensored with the vertices.
+Examples for $\Gamma_1(d)$ and $\Gamma_2(d)$ for a general decay scheme with $n=3$ is shown in Tables \ref{tab:tab1} and \ref{tab:tab2}, respectfully.